d3sformal/debug-infra-gentests/notes/000-TODOs.md

 * workflow charts for arch
 * attreibute diffs - remove or integrate into report
 * report mangling bug (after rebuild of latest llvm project)
+* document termination issue - if terminated (term, kill, segv, ...), hard to flush properly/at all
+    * file-based approach would also suffer from this problem (flushing files would be very slow)
+    * signal handlers are not 100% reliable anyway - some dont provide time for cleanup
+    * server waits for an "end" message -> simple app that does this
+        * alternative is to wait for user input and stop waiting for the thread with the message
+        * another alternative is to get a process ID and periodically check if the process under that ID is running
+        * or a simple timeout (not very handy)
+        * what is more troubling: the data does not get always through
+            * is ZMQ even a viable option here? (it seems stupid to allow such faults...)
+            * even if I send some sequence numbers and do bookkeeping - the inability of "fl
+    * misses some of the last calls, question is whether it is necessary...